Cyril Clowes: Early life and First World War

 Clowes was born at Warwick in Queensland, and entered the Royal Military College, Duntroon in 1911.

-In August 1914 he graduated and was appointed lieutenant in the Australian Imperial Force (AIF) with a commission in the Permanent Military Force.
+In August 1914, shortly after the outbreak of World War I, he graduated and was appointed lieutenant in the Australian Imperial Force (AIF) with a commission in the Permanent Military Force.
 Posted to the 1st Field Artillery Brigade, he landed at Gallipoli on 25 April 1915, serving as a forward observation officer and directing naval gunfire against Turkish positions.
 He was wounded at Gallipoli.
 After he recuperated Clowes was promoted to captain in the 2nd Divisional Artillery in Egypt during January 1916.

 On the Western Front during 1916, Clowes served as the 2nd Division's Trench Mortar Officer and was awarded the Military Cross.
 He received a promotion to major in January 1917 and the following year was awarded the Distinguished Service Order for his work at Villers-Bretonneux.

-He returned to Australia in April 1919, and left the AIF in late June.
+He returned to Australia in April 1919, by which time the war was over due to the armistice of 11 November 1918, and left the AIF in late June.